mcneel/developer.rhino3d.com/content/en/guides/grasshopper/csharp-essentials/3-rhinocommon-geometry/index.md

 <img src="offset_curve.png" width="50%">

-#### Curve methods:
+#### Curve Methods

 Each class can define methods that help navigate the data of the class and extract some relevant information.
-For example, you might want to find the endpoints of a curve, find the tangent at some point, get a list of control points or divide the curve.
-The **AutoComplete** helps to quickly navigate and access these methods, but you can also find the full description in the **RhinoCommon** help.
+For example, you might want to find the endpoints of a curve, find the tangent at some point, get a list of control points, or divide the curve. **AutoComplete** helps to quickly navigate and access these methods, but you can also find the full description in the **RhinoCommon** help.

-Keep in mind that a derived class such as **NurbsCurve** can access not only its own methods, but also the methods of the classes it was derived from.
-Therefore an instance of a **NurbsCurve**, can access the **NurbsCurve** methods and the **Curve** methods as well.
-The methods that are defined under the **Curve** are available to all of the classes derived from the **Curve** class such as **LineCurve**, **ArcCurve**, **NurbsCurve**, etc. Here are a few examples of curve methods.
+Keep in mind that a derived class such as **NurbsCurve** can access not only its own methods but also the methods of the classes it was derived from.
+Therefore, an instance of a **NurbsCurve** can access the **NurbsCurve** methods and the **Curve** methods as well.
+The methods that are defined under the **Curve** are available to all of the classes derived from the **Curve** class, such as **LineCurve**, **ArcCurve**, **NurbsCurve**, etc. Here are a few examples of curve methods:

 <table class="multiline" width="100%">